lokibler/ESH/README.md

 - Team data and photos are stored in Google Drive
 - The app is optimized for mobile devices
 - All team members need to sign in with their Google account to access the app
+- Team data is automatically synced across all devices